jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/ISC2-Cloud-Security-Report-2022.md

 there reported six or more successful attacks, about half of the international average.

-**Figure 3:** Percentage compromised by at least one successful attack in the past 12 months, by industry.

-*   Education: 90.5%
-*   Telecom & Technology: 90.3%
-*   Finance: 88.2%
-*   Manufacturing: 86.4%
-*   Retail: 85.6%
-*   Healthcare: 75.3%
-*   Government: 68.2%

-**Figure 4:** Percentage compromised by at least one successful attack in the past 12 months, by country.
+![Figure 4: Percentage compromised by at least one successful attack in the past 12 months, by country.]

-*   Colombia: 93.9%
-*   Turkey: 93.7%
-*   Spain: 91.8%
-*   Mexico: 90.6%
-*   Canada: 89.8%
-*   France: 89.3%
-*   Saudi Arabia: 88.2%
-*   Brazil: 87.8%
-*   Singapore: 87.2%
-*   USA: 86.8%
-*   China: 86.0%
-*   South Africa: 85.7%
-*   Japan: 84.0%
-*   UK: 82.0%
-*   Italy: 81.4%
-*   Germany: 72.6%
-*   Australia: 62.5%

-## Section 1: Current Security Posture

-### Future Likelihood of Successful Cyberattacks
+## Future Likelihood of Successful Cyberattacks

-*What is the likelihood that your organization’s network will become compromised by a successful cyberattack in 2022?*
+What is the likelihood that your organization’s network will become compromised by a successful cyberattack in 2022?

 Expectations about successful cyberattacks over the coming 12 months reached a new high in this year’s survey.
 The number of